14 Combined Loads

 \(\begin{aligned}\sum M_y&=(-94{~kN})(150{~mm})+M_{Ry}=0\\ &=-14,100{~kN\ mm}+M_{Ry}=0\quad\rightarrow\quad M_{Ry}=14,100{~kN\ mm}\end{aligned}\)

-With no force in the longitudinal direction and point P located on the x axis (see discussion above), we can reduce the equation to:
+With Rz = 0 and point P located on the x axis (see discussion in step 1), we can reduce the equation to:

-To assess the sign, we note that we determined the reaction moment at the cut surface of the upper section of post to be positive, or counterclockwise.
-That means the reaction moment at the cut surface for the lower section of post (beneath the cut at P and S) will be negative, or clockwise.
-As mentioned in Example 14.2 and Example 14.3, we want to use the bending moment on the lower section to visualize the bending since it is attached to the fixed support.
+To assess the sign, we note that we determined the reaction moment at the cut surface of the upper section of the post to be positive, or counterclockwise.
+That means the reaction moment at the cut surface for the lower section of post (beneath the cut at P and S) will be clockwise.
+As mentioned in Example 14.2 and Example 14.3, we want to use the bending moment on the section attached to the fixed support (the lower section in this case) to visualize the bending.

-With a clockwise moment around the y-axis for the lower section of post, we visualize the curve of the bend to go “backwards” around the y-axis.
-From the side view (looking down the y-axis), the post would look like it curves around to the right, placing point P on the outside of the bend (tension).
+With a clockwise bending moment around the y-axis, looking from the side view down the y-axis, the post would look like it curves around to the right, placing point P on the outside of the bend (tension).

-Alternatively, drawing the cross-section from the top-down view with the clockwise moment arrow drawn around the y-axis shows that point P is on the ithe tail of the cross-section, confirming tension at this point.
+Alternatively, drawing the cross-section from the top view, with the clockwise moment arrow drawn around the y-axis, we can see that point P is on the tail side of the cross-section, confirming tension at this point.

-Applying the simplified version of the principal stress equations and the max/min shear equation (in terms of the general xy plane), we get:
+We can use the simplified version of the principal stress and the max/min shear equation (Equation 12.5); however, these equations were generally written for stresses in the xy plane:

-In this case, since the point P is in the y-z plane instead of the x-y plane, we can replace the x subscripts with y and the y subscripts with z, so the equations become:
+In this problem, point P is on the yz-plane.
+Based on the discussion at the end of Section 12.2.2., we can replace the x subscripts with y and the y subscripts with z, and calculate:

 σ1 = 37.75 MPa